Looking to sell? Visit our easy Auction Estimate Service page.

-Sotheby’s experienced staff will guide you through a simple and seamless buying process: from selecting a work, to placing a bid, to (should you be successful) shipping your purchase.
+Sotheby’s experienced staff will guide you through a simple and seamless buying process: from selecting a work, to placing a successful bid, to shipping your purchase.
 Collectors rely on Sotheby’s to understand current market trends and acquire pieces that have lasting value, allowing you to bid with confidence.
 View glossary of terms to familiarise yourself with the language of auctions.

 1. Browse our e-catalogues on Sothebys.com from your computer or mobile device.

-You can register in person to bid at the sale location before the auction begins.
-You will need to create an account and provide a government-issued proof of identity such as a driver’s license or passport.
+To register in person to bid at the sale location before the auction begins, you will need to create an account and provide a government-issued proof of identity such as a driver’s license or passport.
 A bank reference may also be required.
-You will also have the opportunity to record your communication information (email or post) and shipping preferences (collect or ship).
+You will also have the opportunity to record your communication details (email or post) and shipping preferences (collect or ship).

-You can also register on Sothebys.com by selecting Register to Bid from the drop-down menu under the Auctions heading.
-You will be taken to a page with a list of forthcoming events and, once you identify the desired auction, click on the Register to Bid button for the selected event.
-Additionally, the detailed page for each auction gives the option to register.
-You must complete your application 24 hours prior to the auction to be included in the bidding.
+You also may register on Sothebys.com by selecting Register to Bid from the drop-down menu under the Auctions heading.
+This will link you to an upcoming events page.
+Simply choose any auction and click on the Register to Bid button for that event.
+The detailed pages for each auction also provide the option to register.
+To be eligible to bid, please be sure to complete your application 24 hours prior to the auction.

-If you require further assistance while registering to bid, please contact the bids department using the information provided below:
+If you require further assistance while registering to bid, please contact the Bids department using the contact information below:

 London: +44 20 7293 5283, email@example.com